dhruvsyos/chainlit_sysos/README.md

 import chainlit as cl

+@cl.step(type="tool")
+async def tool():
+    # Fake tool
+    await cl.sleep(2)
+    return "Response from the tool!"

 @cl.on_message  # this function will be called every time a user inputs a message in the UI async def main(message: cl.Message):
     """
     This function is called every time a user inputs a message in the UI.
-    It sends back an intermediate response from Tool 1, followed by the final answer.
+    It sends back an intermediate response from the tool, followed by the final answer.

     Args:
         message: The user's message.